MicrosoftDocs/win32/desktop-src/SecProv/findvalidcertificates-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Enumerates all certificates on the system that match the indicated criteria and returns a list of thumbprints.' ms.assetid: '69522afe-9870-4ae9-8c69-cf8787913615'
+Description: Enumerates all certificates on the system that match the indicated criteria and returns a list of thumbprints. ms.assetid: 69522afe-9870-4ae9-8c69-cf8787913615
-title: 'FindValidCertificates method of the Win32\_EncryptableVolume class'
+title: FindValidCertificates method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FindValidCertificates method of the Win32\_EncryptableVolume class